Spend less time networking & more time winning business

 Winning more business doesn’t mean spending more time networking or making as many new contacts as you can.
 This method is more like a hamster-wheel where you will have to keep running and running yet you’re not going anywhere.
 It takes up a lot of your time and energy, two things of which you don’t have much of.
 If you want to spend less time on networking and avoid burning yourself out, concentrate on finding the right kind of contacts and then building and maintaining all of your relationships.
 This makes your networking efforts far more effective as your clients are your best marketing tool.
 Keep them happy and then more work and referrals will come.

-Take a look at how your Progress to Partner subscription can help even the most reluctant networker to build a partner-sized client portfolio – Progress to Partner & Business Development
+Take a look at how 12-months access to Progress to Partner Academy can help even the most reluctant networker to build a partner-sized client portfolio – Progress to Partner & Business Development

 Is your networking is fit for purpose?
 Click to read: The Ultimate Guide to putting together your Networking Strategy